 The 20-year-old Moto2 rookie from Tokyo qualified sixth fastest and showed great skill and daring during the 20 laps, battling with several more experienced rivals to lead the second group.
 Ogura, last year’s Moto3 World Championship runner-up, got pushed down to eighth on the first lap of the race but he didn’t lose his cool.
 Instead he steadied himself and started pushing forward.

-Ogura swapped position several times with rivals, running sixth for much of the race and taking fifth on the final lap from Stefano Manzi (Pons HP40 Kalex).
+Ogura swapped position several times with rivals, running sixth for much of the race and taking fifth on the final lap from Stefano Manzi (Flexbox HP40 Kalex).

 To underline the closeness of the race the six riders immediately behind Ogura were within 1.54 seconds of the rising Japanese star.